-(5) Metric used (9) Other (6) Baseline amount Metric used: tCO2 /m€ 91.72 tCO2 /m€ (7) Current amount (if different from baseline amount) 59.1 tCOe2/m€ (8) Targeted reduction with respect to baseline 30% (9) Percentage of total AUM covered in your baseline year for target setting 50% (10) If coverage is below 100% for this asset class, explain why Assets which have not been included in our initial NZ commitment scope include mandates where clients have not yet adopted our Responsible Business Conduct Policy, our advisory business, [some] affiliate businesses and [some] sub-advised funds.
+(5) Metric used (9) Other (6) Baseline amount 91.72 tCO2 /m€ (7) Current amount (if different from baseline amount) 38.37 tCO2 /m€ (8) Targeted reduction with respect to baseline 30% (9) Percentage of total AUM covered in your baseline year for target setting 50% (10) If coverage is below 100% for this asset class, explain why Assets which have not been included in our initial NZ commitment scope include mandates where clients have not yet adopted our Responsible Business Conduct Policy, our advisory business, [some] affiliate businesses and [some] sub-advised funds.
 Additionally, we have removed from the AUM of in-scope assets any investments in sovereign bonds, agency debt, derivatives and private assets to focus only on our holdings of publicly-traded corporate debt at this stage.

 Our ambition is to steadily grow the proportion of our holdings that fall within the scope of our commitment to reach net zero financed emissions by 2050.
 The coverage percentage mentioned earlier is based on our total assets under management, please note that this percentage cover all our in-scope AUM including Corporate Fixed income holdings.

 Fixed income assets which have not been included in our initial NZ commitment scope include mandates where clients have not yet adopted our Responsible Business Conduct Policy, our advisory business, [some] affiliate businesses and [some] subadvised funds.

 Additionally, we have removed from the AUM of in-scope assets any investments in sovereign bonds, agency debt, derivatives and private assets to focus only on our holdings of publicly-traded corporate debt at this stage.
 Our ambition is to steadily grow the proportion of our holdings that fall within the scope of our commitment to reach net zero financed emissions by 2050.

 Please note that our net zero commitment is made based on our in-scope holdings rather than at a specific asset class.

-Further details on the definition of our scope are available in the section others. ☐ Private equity ☐ Real estate ☐ Infrastructure ☐ Hedge funds ☐ Forestry ☐ Farmland ☐ Other
+☐ Private equity

+☐ Real estate

+□ Infrastructure

+☐ Hedge funds

+□ Forestry

+☐ Farmland

+□ Other